Admiral-Billy/Pokerogue-App/README.md

 ## Install instructions

+### Windows/Mac/Non-Arch Linux
+Simply extract the game's zip somewhere and run the executable.
+Windows has an installer that can be used as well, although be careful where you install it to; installing it to somewhere like Program Files may create permission issues that require running as admin to resolve.

 ### 🐧 Arch
 For Arch Linux users, the application is available as an [AUR package](https://aur.archlinux.org/packages/pokerogue-app-bin).
 You can install it using an AUR helper like `yay`.